 Skip to content

-This article mainly introduces how to maintain DataFlux Func using administrator tools.
+This article mainly introduces how to use admin tools to maintain DataFlux Func.

-DataFlux Func provides an administrator tool for convenient emergency maintenance tasks.
+DataFlux Func provides an admin tool for emergency maintenance tasks.

-The administrator tool is included in the container and needs to be run via Docker exec.
+The admin tool is included in the container and needs to be run using Docker exec.
 You can use --help to view specific usage:

 Bash